jackjliew/ai-openscale/tutorial.md

 - PostgreSQL

   **Note**: A $200 {{site.data.keyword.Bluemix_notm}} credit can be obtained by converting to a paid account with a credit card.
+If you already have a paid account, you will receive a $16 refund of the cost for your first GB of storage.

 **Important**: The PostgreSQL database and Watson Machine Learning instance must be deployed in the same {{site.data.keyword.Bluemix_notm}} account.

-If you have already provisioned the necessary services, proceed to [Upload training data to Db2 Warehouse](tutorial.html#upload-training-data-to-db2-warehouse) below.

 ## Introduction